Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/07/fakes-stubs-and-shims-in-visual-studio-2012.md

 ## Shims

-When you can’t refactor the code but need to test it, you can use a shim.
+When you can't refactor the code but need to test it, you can use a shim.

 > Isolating the brute force way <cite>Peter Provost</cite>

-Again, right-click on the reference to the assembly you want to shim and select “Add Fakes assembly”.
+Again, right-click on the reference to the assembly you want to shim and select "Add Fakes assembly".

 We then add a ShimsContext to prevent any shims from interfering with other tests and use the shim.